 Figure 4-3.
-Dynamic Loudness Contour Block Diagram
+Block Diagram

 The loudness contour is activated by sending an activation command via I2C from an external device.
-Optionally, a contour gain command can be sent by an external device to provide tracking with the system volume control.
+Optionally, a contour gain command can be sent by an external device to provide tracking with the system's volume control.